-As your mother, it is impossible not to constantly question whether I’m making the right decisions for you.
+As a mom, it is impossible not to constantly question whether I’m making the right decisions for you.

-Lately, one of my worries as a soccer mom has been about how much is too much when it comes to allowing you to pursue your soccer dreams.
+Lately, one of my worries as your mom has been about how much is too much when it comes to allowing you to go after your soccer dreams.

 In my mind, you’re still so young and you are blessed with many talents.